📍Mission Valley real estate is not standing still — and it hasn't been for a while.

 The valley has earned that attention for thousands of years.
 Long before the Spanish arrived, the Kumeyaay people inhabited this land for over ten millennia, with villages along the river they called Emat Kuseyaay.
 The first Spanish settlement in California was established here in 1769.
 Wikipedia: The San Diego River carved the valley and still runs through it today — west toward Mission Bay and the Pacific.
 The name Mission Valley came in the 1860s, in reference to Mission San Diego de Alcalá, which still stands at the eastern end of the corridor.

-The biggest story in Mission Valley right now is development — and it is substantial.
-The SDSU Mission Valley development, when complete, will add 4,300 residential units, 150,000 square feet of retail, a new trolley station, a 60-acre park, and restoration of a stretch of the San Diego River.
-Enterthesnapdragon Snapdragon Stadium already anchors the eastern end — home to the SDSU Aztecs, San Diego FC, and San Diego Wave FC.
-Civita, the mixed-use community built on a former sand quarry on the valley's north side, has already delivered over 2,700 residences, with more to come.
+The biggest story in Mission Valley right now is development.
+It is substantial.
+The SDSU Mission Valley project will transform the eastern end of the corridor.
+When complete, it will deliver 4,300 residential units.
+It will also add 150,000 square feet of retail, a new trolley station, and a 60-acre park.
+A stretch of the San Diego River will be restored.
+Snapdragon Stadium already anchors the site — home to the SDSU Aztecs, San Diego FC, and San Diego Wave FC.
+On the valley's north side, Civita has already delivered over 2,700 residences.
+More are coming.

-Consequently, Mission Valley is attracting a buyer profile that didn't exist here ten years ago: urban professionals, investors, and first-time buyers who want central San Diego access without coastal pricing.
-The trolley's Green Line runs directly through the valley, connecting residents to downtown, SDSU, and Old Town without touching a freeway.
-Above all, the combination of transit, proximity, and ongoing development makes this a fundamentally different value proposition than most people expect.
+As a result, Mission Valley is attracting a new kind of buyer.
+Urban professionals.
+Investors.
+First-time buyers who want central San Diego without coastal pricing.
+The trolley's Green Line runs directly through the valley.
+It connects residents to downtown, SDSU, and Old Town without touching a freeway.
+Transit access, central location, and active development make this a different value proposition than most people expect.

-Without a doubt, the dominant product type here is the condo.
-The valley follows the San Diego River through the heart of the city, lined with condo complexes and enough freeway access to make commuters genuinely happy.
-Single-family homes exist but are rare, typically found at the edges where Mission Valley transitions into Linda Vista or Grantville.
-For this reason, buyers coming to Mission Valley should come in knowing what they are looking for — the market rewards the prepared.
+The dominant product type here is the condo.
+Single-family homes exist but are rare.
+They typically appear at the edges, where Mission Valley transitions into Linda Vista or Grantville.
+Buyers coming to Mission Valley should know what they are looking for.
+The market rewards the prepared.

-The average Mission Valley sale price came in near $580,000 last month, essentially flat year-over-year.
-The median sale price over the past twelve months is $715,000, up 2%, with homes spending an average of 40 days on the market.
-Entry points range from condos under $400,000 to riverfront and luxury units pushing well past $1 million.
-Furthermore, the breadth of that range is genuinely unusual for a central San Diego neighborhood — it means Mission Valley serves investors, first-time buyers, and move-up buyers simultaneously.
+The average Mission Valley sale price last month came in near $580,000 — essentially flat year over year.
+The median sale price over the past twelve months is $715,000, up 2%.
+Homes are spending about 40 days on the market.
+Entry points range from condos under $400,000 to luxury units pushing past $1 million.

 For community updates and planning information, visit https://www.sandiego.gov/planning/community-plans/mission-valley via the City of San Diego.